 The NMSW Peer-to-Peer Mentoring Program aims to create a safe space for students to engage with student mentors in the School.
 The focus of this mentoring program is to assist in students' transition to university study and university life and form connections to peers and a sense of belonging to the School, to the university and to the social work profession.
-Contact: Dr Janine Rix, Student Experience Coordinator on i.rix@uq.edu.au or the HaBS Student Experience Team on habs.studentexperience@uq.edu.au
+Contact: Dr Janine Rix, Student Experience Coordinator on j.rix@ug.edu.au.